pitchday/white-paper/README.md

 December 2017 | **Crowdsale.** The sale will run from Dec 15th to Jan 15th or until the hard cap is reached.
 2018 | **dAPP Development.** Development of Alpha and Beta versions for developers and community members to test.
 2018 | **Launch of Pitchday v1.0 (“Prospect”).** Release of the first version of Pitchday.
 Release of the upgraded version of Pitchday.
-2018 | **Marketing Campaigns.** Launch of a series of marketing campaign to build brand awareness and a bigger community.
+2018 | **Marketing Campaigns.** Launch of a series of marketing campaigns to build brand awareness and a bigger community.
 2019 | **Scaling the system.** In order to meet the Pitchday community’s needs.
 2019 | **Marketing Promotion.** On-going Marketing campaigns.
 2019 | **Launch of Pitchday v2.0 (“Influence”).** Release of the upgraded version of Pitchday.